Connecticut pediatrician alarmed at rising syphilis cases in babies and moms

 Syphilis testing is still legally required in pregnant women in most states, including Connecticut.

-“When it’s caught really early in the first trimester it’s pretty simple hey get one dose of this special penicillin and that’s it.
-But women can get re-infected by their partners,” Dr. Smith said.
+“When it’s caught really early in the first trimester, it’s pretty simple; they get one dose of this special penicillin, and that’s it.
+But women can get re-infected by their partners,” Smith said.

 An unborn baby can still be protected late if a woman gets treated in her third trimester 30 days before a baby is born.

-Aside from just the obstetrician’s office, Dr. Smith would like to see the simple blood test screen done any time a pregnant woman is treated anywhere, such as an E.R. or a drug clinic.
+Smith would like to see the simple blood test screen done whenever a pregnant woman is treated anywhere, not just at the obstetrician’s office.
+For example, she would like it done in an emergency room or a drug clinic.